 We think there is a better way.

 The first bit of good news is that a bunch of us recently sold our startup and were looking for a fun side-project.
 We have a load of experience in designing and developing big data-systems, applying machine learning and in creating and running community based open-source projects.

 The second bit of good news is that modern cycling hardware already collects and transmits a huge amount of relevant data to the cloud that can then be used by modern data-science and machine learning to assist in creating (or in some cases automatically create) and track interesting competitions.
 It could also be used to match riders and races for better competition based on their historic and predicted performance data.

 The third bit of good news is that open-source world has already created significant technology that can be used to build a platform from the ground up.
 Big-data systems, mobile development SDK’s and machine learning libraries; it’s all ready to be used and along with a very healthy grant from our friends at Google Cloud Platform, we are off to the races (pun intended).

-Cycling will (and should) always come down to a human competition of mind and body but we think with the right technology we can make those competitions even better.
+Cycling will (and should) always come down to a human powered adventure and competition of mind and body but we think with the right technology we can make riding and cycling competitions even better.